Skip to Main Content

 Summary

-In sessions 6-7 we will explore the implication of bilingualism on cognitive functioning.
+In session 6 we will explore the implication of bilingualism on cognitive functioning.
 Due to school closures caused by the pandemic traditional special education evaluations were impacted.
-We will be discussing steps taken by the New York City Department of Education to support clinicians' in completing non traditional special education evaluations through the introduction of the Comprehensive Data Driven Assessment (CDDA).
+We will be discussing steps taken by the New York City Public Schools to support clinicians' in completing non traditional special education evaluations through the introduction of the Comprehensive Data Driven Assessment (CDDA).
 We will discuss translation and adaptation issues, as well as the integration of formal and informal methods.
-Students will explore the BVAT and verbal reasoning skills across languages.
-We will begin session 6 with a quiz on the assigned readings taken on Blackboard and then discuss the material and engage in activities.

 Reflecting on the Readings